-While we may love our homes, there will come a time when we need to sell it.
+While we may love our homes, there will come a time when we need to sell them.
 With home prices in the USA on the rise over the last decade, you might even be thinking about selling your home right now.
 When selling a home, there are a few ways you can go about doing it.
 Most people will fix up the house and then sell it for the highest price possible.
 But what if you’re selling a house “as is”?

 Unfortunately, selling a home “as is” often isn’t easy at all.
 There will always be buyers who are uneasy about purchasing “as is” homes.
 With that in mind, this article is going to go over a couple of helpful tips to assist you in selling your home without fixing any of its problems.